huggingface/optimum-habana/examples/image-to-text/README.md

 ## Inference with FP8

-Inference with FP8 precision are enabled using  [Intel Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html), which provides model measurement and quantization capabilities in PyTorch.
+Inference with FP8 precision is enabled using [Intel Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html), which provides model measurement and quantization capabilities in PyTorch.
 More information on enabling FP8 in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html